JingchaoZhang/JingchaoZhang.github.io/_posts/2020-08-26-Download -N-I-M-H data with ndaTools.md

 1. Select the data you want.
 1. Click on "create data package" at the bottom of the page
 1. Go to your account dashboard
-1. Click on "Data packages" to view a list of your packages.
+1. Click on "Data packages" to view a list of your packages

 Install and use [nda-tools](https://github.com/NDAR/nda-tools) for data package download.